Holy Trinity Greek Orthodox Cathedral

-Our Greek School proudly marches with the Metropolis Greek Schools in the annual Detroit Greektown Parade celebrating Greek Independence Day on March 25.
-The parade is expected to resume in 2022.
+For many years our Greek School proudly marched with the Metropolis Greek Schools in the annual Detroit Greektown Parade celebrating Greek Independence Day.

 GRADUATION AND CERTIFICATE PRESENTATIONS

 One highlight of every year is the awarding of Certificates (Ενδεικτικά) to all Greek School students at the annual Graduate Sunday celebration.
 These Certificates reflect a student’s participation in the Greek School curriculum and advancement towards the ultimate goal of graduation.
 Upon graduation, the student is awarded a Diploma (Απολυτήριο).
-The celebration held on May 16, 2021 is available to view through the church’s YouTube channel.
+The celebrations held on May 16, 2021, May 15, 2022, and May 14, 2023 are available to view through the church’s YouTube channel.

 Tuition costs are very reasonable.
 For stewards of the Cathedral, there is no cost.
 For all others, the cost for a full-year of instruction, from September through May, is only $100 per person.
 There are also discounts for families.
 Tuition is collected by the Cathedral church office prior to the start of classes.
-For your convenience you may pay the tuition due online at https://www.holytrinitytoledo.com/donate/ and select “Greek School.”
+For your convenience you may pay the tuition due online at https://www.holytrinitytoledo.com/donate/ and select “Other” and then in the description type the student’s name and “Greek School Registration.”
 Thank you!